How introducing microbial life to Mars can make it livable for humans

 Fortunately, these challenges are not insurmountable.
 In the short term, we'll likely construct dome-like habitats to protect both us, our cyanobacteria, and our new atmosphere from the solar wind.
 In the long term, NASA scientists have proposed placing a powerful magnet in fixed orbit between Mars and the Sun.
 This magnet will redirect the solar wind, shielding the Martian atmosphere.
 As microbial life continues to output oxygen and greenhouse gases into the Martian atmosphere, the planet will warm up, the ice caps will melt into oceans, and Mars may very well become our second home.

-- How to Terraform Mars - YouTube ›
+- The Cheapest Way to Terraform Mars - Big Think ›